-In 2012, VDDHH began offering Speech-to-Speech (STS) relay with a video assist option for persons with speech disabilities..
-The enhanced form of STS enables the communications assistant to use visual cues and facial expressions to increase understanding and overall success of the call.
-The promotion of this new feature and the refocus on STS is expected to increase the number speech-disabled users accessing Virginia Relay.
+In 2012, Virginia Relay began offering Speech to Speech (STS) relay services with a video-assist option for persons who have severe difficulty speaking over the phone.
+This enhanced form of STS enables the communications assistant to use visual cues and facial expressions to increase understanding and overall success of the call.
+In calendar year 2016, Virginia became one of the most successful STS relay programs in the nation, with STS call volumes exceeding any state currently served by Hamilton Relay.